Antipsychotic Prescribing

 3. Do all dopamine receptors have the same physiological functions?

-4. Do you think elevated levels of dopamine could negatively impact mood, attention, sleep, and voluntary movements?
+5. Do you think elevated dopamine levels could negatively impact mood, attention, sleep, and voluntary movements?

 Case Study (Continued)

-Following the treatment for Lilly’s oral laceration, she asks if this report will be sent to her primary care provider (PCP).
-She states she is not followed by a psychiatrist, but she gets her routine prescription for Chlorpromazine from her PCP.
+Following the treatment for Lilly’s oral laceration, she asked if this report would be sent to her primary care provider (PCP).
+She states a psychiatrist does not follow her, but she gets her routine prescription for Chlorpromazine from her PCP.

 Previous medical history: